fernandespy/fernandespy/README.md

-# Hi there, I'm Bruno Fernandes, how you doin? 👋
+# Hi there, I'm Bruno, how you doin? 👋

 - 💻 Web Developer.
 - 📚 Learning Front End skills.